LeetLLM

 Advanced RAG: HyDE & Self-RAGRAG Security & Access Control

-Advanced RAG made retrieval adaptive: rewrite the query, generate hypothetical evidence, critique retrieved context, and retry when evidence is weak.
+The previous chapter made retrieval-augmented generation (RAG) adaptive: rewrite the query, generate hypothetical evidence, critique retrieved context, and retry when evidence is weak.
 GraphRAG changes a different layer.
 It indexes relationship structure and summaries alongside text so a system can retrieve connected evidence or corpus-level themes, at additional extraction and query cost.
-This chapter explains when that tradeoff complements search and when it adds needless complexity.
+The engineering question is when that tradeoff complements vector search and when it adds needless complexity.

-GraphRAG keeps text retrieval, but adds graph artifacts and report layers for relationship-heavy and corpus-level queries.
+GraphRAG keeps chunk retrieval, adds graph artifacts and report layers, then routes evidence by question shape.

-The mental model is simple: vector RAG is a filing cabinet; GraphRAG is a case board.
+Picture vector RAG as a filing cabinet and GraphRAG as a case board.
 Vector search finds chunks that look like the question.
 A graph index records connections and summary layers that a query method can use when evidence spans multiple documents.
 Standard GraphRAG local search builds ranked mixed context from graph and text artifacts; a product that needs explicit path traversal must implement and evaluate that behavior.

 Why small top-k retrieval can be insufficient